 Finally, organizations looking to ensure their cloud-based backup providers have adequate ransomware prevention measures in place should look for third-party certifications of the provider’s information security practices.
 This can provide reliable evidence that the vendor can protect the data entrusted to them by having the appropriate controls, measures and programs.

-As the #1 cloud data protection platform for Salesforce, OwnBackup helps over 3,500 organizations better address the unique challenges to continuity from ransomware with backups that avoid pitfalls of traditional approaches while providing additional safeguards to enable safe and timely recovery.
+As the #1 SaaS data protection platform for Salesforce, OwnBackup helps over 4,000 organizations better address the unique challenges to continuity from ransomware with backups that avoid pitfalls of traditional approaches while providing additional safeguards to enable safe and timely recovery.

 Here’s how we measure up against the requirements outlined above: